xtuml/bridgepoint/doc-internal/AE/trip_reports/20140510-Ericsson-SKB.md

 - Remove the BridgePoint Odometer view from showing by default (Marijan)
 - Change keyletters on OOAofOOA classes to <name>_c form to match generated class.
 Current scheme of keyletters is not descriptive enough.
 (Marijan)
-- The MC-PaaS demo video goes through steps way to fast.
+- The MC-PaaS demo video goes through steps way too fast.

 __Ericsson Interest Areas:__